elexive-com/elexive-calc/resources/CalculatorIntroduction.md

    - Add a mechanism for users to rate the helpfulness of the introduction
    - Collect specific feedback on unclear concepts
    - Implement A/B testing for different explanation approaches

+## Metrics & Success Indicators

+The effectiveness of the CalculatorIntroduction should be measured by:

+1. Engagement metrics (time spent reading, sections expanded)
+2. Drop-off rates at specific points in the introduction
+3. Continuation rate to the main calculator
+4. Self-reported understanding of key concepts
+5. Reduction in support queries related to basic calculator functionality

+By optimizing against these metrics, the CalculatorIntroduction can become increasingly effective at preparing users for a successful calculator experience.